RenadAlii/Tabkati/README.md

 # Tabkati | طبختي
-*Tapkati* is an open-source project help you explore and save 5000+ of recipes.
+*Tapkati* is an open-source project help you explore and save 5000+ of recipes using [spoonacular](https://spoonacular.com/food-api/docs).

 This application is written entirely in Kotlin using  clean Android Architecture alongside MVVM pattern.